VinceDillonMath/VinceDillonMath.github.io/papers.md

 # Research Papers

-Here are some of my published and preprint papers:
+Here are some of my submitted and preprint papers:

-- **Title of Paper 1**
-Preprints from the SMALL REU will be added soon.
-Topics include statistics of $L$-functions, arithmetic statistics associated to elliptic curvces, and more.
+- **Breaking Universality in the Lower Order Terms in the 1-level and 2-level Density of Holomorphic Cusp Newforms**
+(Lawrence Dillon, Xiaoyao Huang, Say-Yeon Kwon, Meiling Laurence, Steven J. Miller, Vishal Muthuvel, Luke Rowen, Pramana Saldin, and Steven Zanetti), submitted to Acta Artihmetica. arXiv URL: https://arxiv.org/abs/2508.21691

 # Expository Notes

 Below are some PDF files for some of my expository writings.
-I appologize for the inconsistant format and varying quality.
+I apologize for the inconsistent format and varying quality.

-- **To be added**